Quintinshill rail disaster: After the trial

 Meakin and Tinsley were released from prison on 15 December 1916.
 After release, Tinsley went straight back to working on the Caledonian Railway as a lampman.
 He died in 1967.
 Meakin also returned to the railway as a goods train guard.
-Some years later, he was made redundant from that job and set himself up as a coal merchant, trading from Quintinshill siding, right next to the scene of the crash.
-In the Second World War, he worked in the Gretna munitions factory until he retired due to ill health.
+Some years later, he was fired from that job and set himself up as a coal merchant, trading from Quintinshill siding, right next to the scene of the crash.
+During World War II, he worked in the Gretna munitions factory until he retired due to ill health.
 He died in 1953.

-The pair were not the first signalmen to be convicted for their part in causing an accident, nor the last.
-James Holmes was tried for manslaughter following the Thirsk rail crash of 1892 but was given an absolute discharge.
+The pair were neither the first nor the last signalmen to be convicted for their part in causing an accident.
+James Holmes was tried for manslaughter following the 1892 Thirsk rail crash but was given an absolute discharge.
 Signalman Frost was gaoled for two years for his part in causing the Connington South rail crash in 1967.